spcourse/python/en/dictionaries/basic-operations/index.md

     >>> basket
     {'apple': 4, 'orange': 2, 'banana': 7}

 Note that the order of these elements has changed!
 Dictionaries are unordered collections of pairs, which means we can easily find back each pair, but cannot make any assumptions about the order in which they are stored.

+### accessing elements

 If we want to know how many apples there are in the fruit basket, we can write

     >>> basket['apple']
     4